 Along the same lines, if you know they have a camera, they may benefit from an accessory kit.
 I’ve been surprised how many of the pieces I’ve used in this kit

 Motorcycle Safety Foundation Course

 Hear me out!
-This may sound crazy if they already ride, but I’ve been surprised to learn how many people ride (particularly 50cc moped level options) WITHOUT having gone through a training.
+This may sound crazy if they already ride, but I’ve been surprised to learn how many people ride (particularly 50cc moped-level options) WITHOUT having gone through training.

 Helmet & Other Safety Gear

 This one may be harder to pull off, but we’re all about the gear around here.
 ESPECIALLY the rider’s brain!